An Appalachian Trail Tale

 Another given: the body need not forgive.
 My body owed me nothing.
 I owe it.
 Better.

 And so it was I scraped my feet--and knuckles--all day, body on strike.
-The others would glide ahead and enjoy their lengthy lunches when I’d finally lumber in, grumpy and growling.
-They’d check if I was still alive--it was tough to tell from either vantage, mine or theirs--before rocketing on to the next stop, leaving me with little rest.
-I wanted nothing more than to be off my feet (and knuckles), reclining beside a nice, bug-free brook, scoffing something that might bequeath a reviving kick.
+The others would glide ahead and enjoy their lengthy lunches when I’d lumber in, grumpy and growling.
+They’d check if I was still alive--it was tough to tell from either vantage, mine or theirs--before rocketing on to the next lunch, leaving me with little rest.
+All I wanted was a Pepsi and to be off my feet (and knuckles).
+I dreamt of reclining beside a bug-free brook, nibbling something that might bequeath a reviving kick.
 Beside a blue-eyed brunette.

-A stash of trail magic embosked in the grass a mile past Blueridge Mountain Road did little to breathe life into me, but I was grateful for Shellie’s charity.
+A stash of magic embosked in the grass a mile past Blueridge Mountain Road did little to breathe life into me, but I was grateful for Shellie’s charity.
 We didn’t know Shellie--she was nowhere in sight--but we worshiped her all the same.
-She’d hiked out with a cumbrous cooler in hand--presumably in both hands--leaving anonymous ATers with a banana bonanza.
-Also in attendance were strawberries, infant carrots, sodas, ice, and a notepad to sign.
+She’d hiked out with cumbrous cooler and left unknown ATers with a banana bonanza.
+Also in attendance were strawberries, infant carrots, sodas (including Pepsi!), ice, and a notepad.
 It was a torrefying 90 degrees; the ice was particularly welcomed.
 We were the first to the treasure trove and each wrote a protracted thank-you missive.

 After trailing for the umpteenth time, I laid down in the dirt.
 Fetal position, thumb in mouth.
 Beside me sat a praying mantis, doing what it does.
 A soothsayer, they say!
 (Mantis comes from the Greek mantikos, for prophet.)
 I say pleeease.
 And why would a prophet pray?
 Because she can see what the future holds, and prays it won’t go that way?
 (Who can fault her?)

-I studied the insect at length, with unalloyed fascination.
-I’m no entomologist (nor an entymologist), but I know this much: praying mantises don’t pray.
+I’d inspect the insect with unalloyed fascination.
+I’m no entomologist (nor an entymologist), but I know praying mantises don’t pray.
 Like every other bless-id animal, they know no god worthy of praise, and no god worth praying to.
 They simply exist in a day-to-day survival mode, swiveling their drop-dead heads in any desirable direction, with no thought squandered on an afterlife.
-They don’t even give much thought to the life they live now!
+They don’t even give much thought to the life lived now!
 No wasted thought on the past or the future or even the present.
-They live momentarily in time and space, like all God’s creatures.
+They live momentarily in time and space, like all God’s goods.
 I admired the insect.

 Somehow I’d toil eighteen miles by the sun’s last act on this, Walt Whitman’s birthday.
 I’d settle down with the others just beyond the start of the legendary ‘Roller Coaster.’
 The Roller Coaster is a thirteen-plus-mile succession of short but extraordinarily steep hills resembling its namesake or the profile of a giant saw blade--one that will assuredly cut into us.
 To me it looks like punishment drawn up by a pissed off PE teacher.